samuelxyz/trialyzer/README.md

 Despite only having one main statistic, we don't give up up the granularity of all those more specific stats.
 In fact, with all this data, we actually obtain *more* insight into, for example, exactly how bad each different sfb is, and how much they slow you down compared to the average non-sfb.
 Trialyzer contains tools to calculate and display these statistics.

-Of course, this approach comes with some limitations and drawbacks.
+Of course, this approach comes with some limitations and drawbacks:

 - Speed is an objective measurement, but is it a good heuristic for comfort?
 It makes sense that they would be correlated, especially considering the results that have come out of the fingerspeed metric, but comfort is notoriously difficult to quantify.
     - For example, you might be able to type a lateral stretch bigram quickly, but that doesn't mean it's comfortable.